Shiba Inu price gains alongside increase in volume

-In the last 24 hours, Immutable, EOS and Quant emerge as top gainers, while Artificial Superintelligence Alliance, Pudgy Penguins and Celestia are the top losers.
+In the last 24 hours, Litecoin, Stacks and Worldcoin emerge as top gainers, while Virtuals Protocol, Fartcoin and Optimism are the top losers.

 Cryptocurrency prices FAQs